dermike/aria-workshop/README.md

 # aria-workshop

-Examples for internal developer workshop showing how semantic markup and aria attributes improve accessibility and screen reader experience.
+Examples for an internal developer workshop showing how semantic markup and aria attributes improve accessibility and screen reader experience.

 [Node package manager](https://www.npmjs.com) is used for `npm install`, which in this case installs [Vue.js](https://github.com/vuejs/vue).
 This framework is then used to create the components for each example in `js/examples.js`.